All photographs by Staff Photographers, (c) UWinnipeg unless noted otherwise below

 Per K. Brask has taught at the U of W since 1982 and is a Professor.

 In book form: Power/lessness (monologues, Turnstone Chapbooks,1987), Duets (short stories, with George Szanto, Coteau, 1989), DramaContemporary: Scandinavia (plays, ed., PAJ, 1989), Double Danish (short stories, ed. and trans., Cormorant, 1991), Aboriginal Voices: Amerindian, Inuit and Sami Theatre (essays, plays and interviews, ed. with William Morgan, Johns Hopkins UP, 1992), God's Blue Morris: A Selection of Poems by Niels Hav (ed. and trans. with Patrick Friesen, Crane Editions, 1993), Contemporary Issues in Canadian Theatre and Drama (essays, ed.
 Blizzard Publishing, 1995), Essays on Kushner's Angels (ed.
 Blizzard Publishing, 1995), The Woods by Klaus Høeck (poems, trans. with Patrick Friesen, Crane Editions, 1998), Seven Canons (plays by Canadian women ed. with Martin Bragg and Roy Surrette, Playwrights Canada Press, 2000), Two Plays by Ulla Ryum (trans.
-Adler & Ringe, 2001), A Sudden Sky: Selected poems by Ulrikka S. Gernes (ed. and trans. with Patrick Friesen, Brick Books, 2001), We Are Here, a collection of poems by Niels Hav (ed. and trans. with Patrick Friesen, Book Thug, 2006), Copenhagen, a collection of short stories by Katrine Marie Guldager (trans., Book Thug, 2009), Performing Consciousness (ed. with Daniel Meyer-Dinkgräfe, Cambridge Scholars Publsihing, 2010) and A Spectator, a collection of ekphrastic poems (Fictive Press, 2012), Above Palm Canyon and Other Places in the Mind, poems, (Fictive Press, 2013), and Foundational Thoughts in Judaism by Andreas Simonsen, philosophy (ed. and trans.
+Adler & Ringe, 2001), A Sudden Sky: Selected poems by Ulrikka S. Gernes (ed. and trans. with Patrick Friesen, Brick Books, 2001), We Are Here, a collection of poems by Niels Hav (ed. and trans. with Patrick Friesen, Book Thug, 2006), Copenhagen, a collection of short stories by Katrine Marie Guldager (trans., Book Thug, 2009), Performing Consciousness (ed. with Daniel Meyer-Dinkgräfe, Cambridge Scholars Publsihing, 2010), A Spectator, a collection of ekphrastic poems (Fictive Press, 2012), Above Palm Canyon and Other Places in the Mind, poems, (Fictive Press, 2013), and Foundational Thoughts in Judaism by Andreas Simonsen, philosophy (ed. and trans.
 Fictive Press, 2014), The Laws of Life by Andreas Simonsen (ed. and trans.
 Fictive Press, 2015), and Frayed Opus for Strings and Wind Instruments, a collection of poems by Ulrikka S. Gernes (trans. with Patrick Friesen, Brick Books, 2015).

 Contact Professor Brask at: (204) 786-9285; E-mail: email@example.com